Yemeni revolution: Arrests and repression

 On 23 January, Tawakel Karman was detained and charged with "'inciting disorder and chaos' and organising unauthorised demonstrations and marches".
-Karman was a leader of two student rallies in Sanaʽa and called for the overthrow of Saleh's regime.
+Karman was a leader of two student rallies in Sanaa and called for the overthrow of Saleh's regime.
 Her husband said her whereabouts were not known.
-Several hundred students protested outside Sanaʽa University demanding her release.
+Several hundred students protested outside Sanaa University demanding her release.
 Thousands of people protested against the arrest of Karman and other protestors by a sit-in outside of the prosecutor's office.
 She was freed 30 hours after her arrest on parole, with the condition not to violate "public order and the law".
 Karman returned to participating in demonstrations hours after her release.

 On 14 March, security forces raided an apartment shared by four Western journalists and deported them.
 Reporters Without Borders condemned the action and noted that two other foreign journalists were also deported two days earlier.
 The Committee to Protect Journalists also condemned the expulsions.
-They also said that two Yemeni journalists informed them that a group of twenty people, believed to be government supporters, went to the Yemeni Journalists' Syndicate in Sanaʽa day earlier and threatened to burn it down.
+They also said that two Yemeni journalists informed them that a group of twenty people, believed to be government supporters, went to the Yemeni Journalists' Syndicate in Sanaa day earlier and threatened to burn it down.
 They further said that Yemeni journalists are facing increasing harassment.